Written By: DiveThru Team

-When we think about “conflict” we usually think of a heated argument.
+When we think about conflict we usually think of a heated argument.
 You know, the hands gesturing wildly, the raised voices, the forehead vein popping.
 It might be an emotionally charged argument, where we see people resorting to judgmental remarks or inappropriate comments.
 Naturally, there is also an opposite side to that spectrum where we might see the silent treatment and the passive-aggressive behaviour.
+By the end of this article, you will know how to work through a fight with at least 5 effective strategies.

 Some of you are picturing work-related conflicts while others are revisiting a few harsh words exchanged with friends or family.
 Before we dive any further, there’s one thing we need to get straight.